jsiegenthaler/sendmailx/README.md

 See this [useful guide to setting up sendmail on a raspberry pi](https://medium.com/swlh/setting-up-gmail-and-other-email-on-a-raspberry-pi-6f7e3ad3d0e).

 # Config
-The config for sendmailx is held in the config.json file.
-An example config is provided as shown below:
+The config for sendmailx is held in the config.json file, which must be in the same folder as sendmailx.js.
+An example config is provided when you install sendmailx, as shown below:
 ```
 {
 	"totp": {